rccyx/osyx/README.md

 Usually, it's an enormous set of files that look intimidating, but don't really do much by themselves, and don't talk to each other.

 You'd have these Frankenstein repos that barely work on the creator's machine, let alone yours, and they're only good for screenshots.
 There's no cohesion whatsoever.
-You'd see Alacritty, Ghostty, and Kitty configs, but none of them is slightly workable or even fits the other programs.
+You'll see Alacritty, Ghostty, and Kitty configs, but none of them is slightly workable or even fits the other programs.

 Here, if a program doesn't fit, I just make a custom made one that's just suited for this whole setup.

 For example, CAVA is too twitchy for the frequency visualizer.
-So I built my own custom visualizer that fits how humans hear sound, not twitchy.
+So I built my own [custom visualizer](#lookas) that fits how humans hear sound, not twitchy.

 I also have my own Hyprland builder.
 Why?
 Because the current ecosystem doesn't have a good Hyprland builder, it's either bloated or bloated.

-Same for the login theme.
+Same for the [login](#thyx).
 And so on.

 ### Private -> Public

-My private setup is further ahead, and I'm busy, so parts only become public when they're stable enough, which takes a little bit of time.
+My private setup is further ahead.
+Parts only become public when they're stable enough, which takes a little bit of time.

 I can't release something half portable.
 So when something is public, it's tested thoroughly and documented enough that you can fork it, use it, or fix it yourself.

 For example, [thyx](https://github.com/rccyx/thyx) existed since 2024, but was only open sourced in June 2026 when I got the CI/CD matrix to work on Arch, Debian, Nix, Fedora, and more.

 ## Stack

-These basically never change, only updated when it makes sense.
+These never change (only updated).

 | Layer                | What                                                                           |
 | -------------------- | ------------------------------------------------------------------------------ |